-is generally undecidable [12] or computationally hard, and not immediate even for the simple scenario in Figure 1.
+is generally undecidable [14] or computationally hard, and not immediate even for the simple scenario in Figure 1.
 We give a decidable condition, called generalised multiparty compatibility (GMC) that characterises a set of systems for which the questions above can be decided.
 Our algorithm can produce a global graph from any set of generalised multiparty compatible CFSMs.
-The global graph is constructed through a transformation of the CFSMs into a safe Petri net.
+The global graph is constructed through a transformation of the CFSMs into a safe Petri net, using the algorithm in [19].
 The transformation preserves the original CFSMs, which can be recovered by projecting the global graph.
-Noteworthy, most of the systems we found in the literature enjoy GMC and very of them do not (cf. § 5).
+Noteworthy, most of the systems we found in the literature enjoy GMC and very few of them do not (cf. § 5).